Mowmacre Hill Primary Curriculum

 The school runs a range of after school clubs which involve children in competitive and friendly sporting fixtures.
 These include dance, rugby, tennis and football.
 The school plays competitive sport in the local leagues and against other schools in the Discovery Trust.
 We are proud to have several children representing the city and county, having accessed trials through the school.
 Our partnership with Leicester City Football Club allows us to identify talented athletes and give them opportunities to develop their skills.

-The documents below provide a more detailed look at our current school curriculum:
+The documents below provide a more detailed look at our current school curriculum intent and implementation: